 amy kahng

-nyc / la / seoul
+nyc / boston / la / seoul

-Amy is an independent curator and co-curated Revisiting 5+1, an exhibition that reexamines Frank Bowling’s historic 5+1 exhibition at Stony Brook University, and co-edited the accompanying catalog.
+Amy is an independent curator and co-curated Revisiting 5+1, an exhibition that reexamined Frank Bowling’s historic 5+1 exhibition at Stony Brook University, and co-edited the accompanying catalog.
 She also exhibited Moving towards Home: Art for Palestine in New York City 1989 & 2024 (2024) ; Mis/Communication : Language and Power in Contemporary Art (2021-25), which toured five SUNY campuses; and Printing Solidarity: Tricontinental Graphics from Cuba (2021-22).